trifectatechfoundation/teach-rs/slides/B-application-programming.md

 <!--
 - To refer to an item from a dependency, you'll either have to import it, or qualify it.
 - Importing an item is done with the `use` keyword like on the top of this file.
 You can now use the imported item without further qualification
-- Qualifying a path is done using the `::` namespace separator -->
+- Qualifying a path is done using the `::` path separator
+- Which method of referring to an item depends on how readable it makes your code in a certain context.
+-->

 ---